 In Stores Now!

 Autumn White Eyes (they, them, theirs) is Oglala Lakota and Turtle Mountain Band of Anishinaabe, and was raised on the Pine Ridge Reservation in the temporarily occupied settler-state of South Dakota.

 They received a B.A. as a double major in Native American Studies and English with a concentration in Creative Writing at Dartmouth College, and an Ed.M. in Arts in Education at Harvard Graduate School of Education.
 They were 2018-2019 member of the Intercultural Leadership Institute and a recipient of the South Dakota Arts Council’s 2019 Artist Career Development Grant.

 Autumn is a Queer, two-spirit femme spoken-word artist and arts educator.
 Their artwork focuses on releasing the femme, Queer, and Indigenous rage that lives deep within.
-Their Lakota name, Wanbli Ohitika Win means Brave Eagle Femme.
+Their Lakota name, Wanbli Ohitika Win means Brave Eagle Womxn.
 Autumn lives with their partner and puppy and works remotely with Lakota youth poets as a Program Manager of Youth Development at First Peoples Fund.
-They live in Edison, New Jersey which was originally known as Lenapehoking (Lenape ancestral homelands) currently occupied by the settler-state of New Jersey.
+They live in Edison, New Jersey which was originally known as Lenapehoking (Lenape ancestral homelands).

 Follow them on social media: